 Well, the showers that hit once I was on the north side of Grenada were the strong kind.
 The 10-15 knot forecast turned into 30 knots gusting to 40.
 And they kicked up one hell of a “Caribbean Chop”.
 This passage can be notorious for it.

 Caribbean Chop is that wave pattern that I really hate.
 Six-foot breaking waves really aren’t much of a problem but when they’re all within 1-2 seconds of the previous one, it makes for prime white-knuckle conditions.
-The bow will get knocked over by the first wave, and before you can get it back upwind, the next wave comes and breaks over the side of the boat, dunking the other side of the cabintop under water.
+The bow will get knocked over by the first wave, and before you can get it back upwind, the next wave comes and breaks over the side of the boat, dunking the leeward side of the cabintop under water.
 At that point you’re well past 45 degrees on your side, grabbing on to things to hold on to in the slick conditions.
 And all that time crawling back and forth tending to sails.
 But it also overwhelmed my self-steering gear and so I was left to tend the helm by hand.
 And where did all these blood stains on the bulkheads come from?
 This went on for almost four hours…